NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Pattern for the `annotations` element annotations
 Semantic annotations may also be inserted in the `annotations` element that is nested under the `eml` root element.
 This type of semantic annotation involves an `annotation` element that has a `references` attribute.
 What is listed in the `references` attribute is the *subject* of the semantic annotation.
 Within the `annotation` element are `propertyURI` and `valueURI` elements.
 The `propertyURI` is the *object property* and the `valueURI` is the *object* of the annotation.
 The URIs should ideally point to terms in controlled vocabularies.

-Multiple `annotation` elements can be used to create multiple annotations about the same subject.
+Multiple `annotation` elements can be used to create multiple annotations about the same or different subjects.
 ```
 <eml>
   ...